ThomasRettig/ThomasRettig/README.md

 I'm a front-end developer who loves making websites.
+The repositories in here are mostly experiments.

 My skills include Hugo, Wordpress, Svelte.js and more.
 Ocassionaly, I use Pollen and Python for my personal projects.
 Please get in touch: thomas.rettig.11 [at] gmail.com
 ### My Github Stats